SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Although the code, that handles all the update tasks, is integrated into *Simulator Tools*, the activation and, much more important, the dependencies are defined in the *Simulator Tools.targets* file.
 I do not recommend to change the contents of this file, but it might be helpful to take a look into the update rules, to get a better understanding of the things behind the curtain.

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 4.2.1

+Database and configuration update is again handled automatically, but there is a major change in this version, how the Pitstop MFD in ACC is handled.
+Before this release, you had to create small search images, so that the available options and the current state of the ACC Pitstop MFD could be detected using image recognition.
+The new method introduced with this release uses a different approach, a kind of fuzzy option walk, to achieve the same result.
+But you can still use the image recognition method, if you feel disturbed by the fast moving cursor of the Pitstop MFD.
+To do this, open the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--session-database) and insert and check the setting "Pitstop: Image Search" for the *Assetto Corsa Competizione* simulator.

+***

 ## Release 4.2.0